sera-sera/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+This is a change on this file under the documentation branch

+Updated by Seraphin Rabaritafika